MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-send-welcome-message.md

 ### [Python](#tab/python)

-It is also important to consider when the user’s input might actually contain useful information, this may vary for each channel.
+It is also important to consider when the user's input might actually contain useful information, this may vary for each channel.
 To ensure the user has a good experience on all possible channels, `on_message_activity` checks the `did_welcome_user` property.
 The first time, it sets  it to *false* and does not process the user input.
 Instead, it provides the user with an initial welcome message.
 Then it sets `did_welcome_user` to *true* and processes the user input from all additional message activities.

 **bots/welcome-user-bot.py**
 [!code-python[DidBotWelcomeUser](~/../botbuilder-samples/samples/python/03.welcome-user/bots/welcome_user_bot.py?range=85-95)]

 ---